raspberrypilearning/stress-ball/en/step_1.md

 ---

 + How to add code to sprites and a backdrop
-+ How to use the paint tool to add details to a sprite
++ How to use the tools in the Paint editor to add details to a sprite
 + How to add graphic effects and sound to a sprite

 --- /collapse ---